MicrosoftDocs/Viva/Viva/insights/includes/org-data-upload-tips.md

 * The required EffectiveDate and HireDate field values must be in the MM/DD/YYYY format
 * The required PersonId and ManagerId field values must be a valid email address (for example, gc@contoso.com)
-* The required TimeZone field values must be in a supported Windows format
+* The TimeZone field values must be in a supported Windows format
-* The required Layer field values must contain numbers only
+* The Layer field values must contain numbers only
-* The required HourlyRate field values must contain numbers only, which the app assumes is in US dollars for calculations and data analysis
+* The HourlyRate field values must contain numbers only, which the app assumes is in US dollars for calculations and data analysis

 >[!Note]
 >The app does not currently perform currency conversions for HourlyRate data.
 All calculations and data analysis assumes the data to be in US dollars.